Non-Fiction Advanced Film Production Pitch Packet

-Generally, please avoid shoot days interfering with holidays, reading days, finals, Sundays, General Conference, or General Women’s Meeting.
+Generally, please try to avoid shoot days interfering with holidays, reading days, finals, Sundays, or General Conference.

 Additionally, shooting hours should be scheduled to ensure that BYU vehicles (including the truck/grip trailer, if used) are not driven between 12am-6am, and not at all on Sundays.

 Every crew member who will be handling departmental equipment needs to be sufficiently trained on all equipment they use.
 For help in determining eligibility and proper training, feel free to contact Access managers.
 Every Non-Fiction AFP needs to go through the Access procedures to finalize equipment accessibility.

 - Two weeks before filming, the Producer and their department heads in charge of equipment on the project should attend Access meeting. (this can be arranged through the Access manager.)

-- Set up the project reservation through Ashwire with MAL area heads.
+- Set up the project reservation through Connect2 with MAL area heads.
 If any equipment is damaged or lost, please report it immediately as per MAL Handbook rules.
 The school may ask whoever is responsible for the damage to contribute to help repair the item, or purchase a new one.

 With your documentary capstone, it’s crucial to make sure you have all appropriate releases signed.
 You should plan on getting specific releases for:

 - Locations (to be signed by locations owner)